1monalisa1/01-FinTech-Case-Study/README.md

 	* Afterpay (Australia): Similar business model currently
 	* Affirm (US): Similar business model, but also has emergency retailers such as car repair shops on their platform.
 	* Store Credit Cards / Major Credit Cards:
-		* Gen-Z and Millenial consumers are using credit cards less than older generations, and have shown a preference for financing that does not impact their credit report with specified payment terms at the time of purchase rather than the ambiguity of open-ended lines of credit.
+		* Gen-Z and Millennial consumers are using credit cards less than older generations, and have shown a preference for financing that does not impact their credit report with specified payment terms at the time of purchase rather than the ambiguity of open-ended lines of credit.

-* *Competitors With Whom Klarna Chooses Not to Proactively Compete*
+* *Competitors with Whom Klarna Chooses Not to Proactively Compete*
 	* Who:  Google, ApplePay, large banks with large scopes, Chinese and Japanese payment processing companies
 	* Why:  They believe that focusing on their niche market in western countries will help them win the greatest market share in the markets they serve through providing an exceptional customer experience (Slush Interview).